wpsimon09/CardGuesser/README.md

 ````

 **Card division**
-Here the image of tha card will be displayed
+Here the image of the card will be displayed

 **Buttons**
 The game should have some interactions so we are going to need two buttons to get the user input